Financial Aid Information for Families

 State Grants & Scholarships

 When paying for college, University System of Ohio students have a number of ways to lower the cost of sticker price tuition.
 One way is to secure a financial aid package offered by the state of Ohio.
-Click here to visit the Ohio State Grants & Scholarships Web site.
+Visit the State Grants & Scholarships webpage to learn more.